 It’s hard enough traveling with kids, but when your flight gets cancelled or delayed, it can add a whole other element of difficulty.
 There are some things you can do to make dealing with a a flight delay a bit easier – some that you can do in advance, and some that you can do once the delay is announced.
-Here are my top tips to dealing with flight delays, as well as some tips for other experts.
+Here are my top tips to dealing with flight delays, as well as some tips from other experts.

 Tip #1: Find a Day Stay Hotel